 John would prefer that you bought these at Whole Foods.
 But he would tell you that's not the most important part of your decision.
 What really matters is what you consume.

 Unprocessed foods contain more of the nutrition that the body needs.
-By contrast, processed foods have a lot of the nutritious parts removed in order to increase the shelf life of the product.
+By contrast, processed foods have a lot of nutritious parts removed in order to increase the shelf life of the product.
 (Remember those tests of French fries that appeared all over the web?
 You could leave cooked French fries out in the open air for more than a year and nothing would grow on them - no mold, no bacteria.
 Those fries would not support the growth of any type of living thing.
-But those French fries are "plant based" - however all of the nutritious parts have been removed.)
+But those French fries are "plant-based" - however all of the nutritious parts have been removed.)

 Plant-based diets, which are relatively higher in plant foods and relatively lower in animal foods, have health benefits and confer benefits for cardiovascular health.
-These results don’t mean meat lovers need to jump ship completely, but just cutting back a little bit of meat is associated with lower risk of these conditions.
+These results don’t mean meat lovers need to jump ship completely, but just cutting back a little bit of meat is associated with a lower risk of these conditions.

 The researchers analyzed data from more than 12,000 middle-aged adult participants who started off without cardiovascular disease in an epidemiological study from 1987 to 2016.
-Compared to people who consumed the least plant-based foods, they found, those who consumed the most plant-based foods had a 16% lower risk of having cardiovascular disease, an up to 32% lower risk of dying from cardiovascular disease, and an up to 25% lower risk of dying from any cause.
+Compared to people who consumed the least plant-based foods, they found, those who consumed the most plant-based foods had a 16% lower risk of having cardiovascular disease, and up to 32% lower risk of dying from cardiovascular disease, and an up to 25% lower risk of dying from any cause.

-Roughly one out of every six health-care dollars goes to cardiovascular disease, according to the Centers for Disease Control and Prevention.
+Roughly one out of every six healthcare dollars goes to cardiovascular disease, according to the Centers for Disease Control and Prevention.

 “Our findings underscore the importance of focusing on your diet,” Rebholz said.
-“There might be some variability in terms of individual foods, but to reduce cardiovascular disease risk people should eat more vegetables, nuts, whole grains, fruits, legumes and fewer animal-based foods.”
+“There might be some variability in terms of individual foods, but to reduce cardiovascular disease risk people should eat more vegetables, nuts, whole grains, fruits, legumes, and fewer animal-based foods.”

 So, guys, as much as we love burgers, keep it in mind, especially as you age.